Hardenhuish School: John Coles

-20th century
+Early 20th century

 On 24 September 1900, the Chippenham District County School opened in Cocklebury Lane, now part of Wiltshire College, (built on an acre of land purchased in 1896 by the County, Urban and Rural District Councils).
 The ceremony was attended by the Mayor and Aldermen of Chippenham.
 In addition to Mr. Edward Newall Tuck the headmaster, the staff included three masters and one mistress, there were 99 pupils.
 The total cost of the project was £6,000.
 In addition to the buildings and playground, four acres of adjoining land were rented for playing fields.
 All day classes were consolidated here and pupil numbers increased rapidly.

 On 1 May 1901 the decision was taken by the Governors for the school to become a Science School.
 4 scholarships were granted to 3 female and 1 male students.
 In July it was decided to establish a centre for pupil-teachers at the school.

 In 1902, local education authorities were established and Wiltshire County Council became responsible for education in Chippenham.

 Latin was omitted from the curriculum.

 By 1904 there were 101 pupils, 50 from urban and 51 from rural areas.
 In addition 49 pupil teachers were attending, 9 from urban and the remainder from rural schools, and the evening classes had 139 pupils.

-From 1905 girls from elementary schools attended Cookery classes at the Cocklebury Road site.
+From 1905, girls from elementary schools attended Cookery classes at the Cocklebury Road site.

 In 1906, Sir Gabriel Goldney, 2nd Baronet, CVO, CB of Hardenhuish Park became Sheriff of Wiltshire.

 By October 1907 the school had 128 pupils, 64 boys and 64 girls.
 The age of admission was 9, and the leaving age 17 to 18.

-In addition to the yearly fees paid by pupils the school was financed by County and Government grants.
+In addition to the yearly fees paid by pupils, the school was financed by County and Government grants.

-In 1908 the fees were £5 5s.
+In 1908, the fees were £5 5s.
 0d. a year, including books.
 However, there were a number of scholarships available and figures for the year show that of 115 pupils, 66 girls and 49 boys, 57 held scholarships, one a free place, and only 57 were fee-payers.

 The interwar years

-In 1922, the school received further County and Government grants.
+In 1922, the school received further county and government grants.

 In the interwar years, numbers of pupils on roll increased steadily, and by 1929 there were 262.
 The Junior department was reorganised as a Kindergarten and Preparatory Form, catering for 61 children aged 8 to 10.
-However, the number of pupils over the age of 16 was proportionally small in comparison with the average for Wiltshire Grammar Schools, consequently there was no discrete sixth form, although a small number of pupils did progress to University, some with the aid of County Scholarships.
+However, the number of pupils over the age of 16 was proportionally small in comparison with the average for Wiltshire grammar schools and consequently there was no discrete sixth form, although a small number of pupils did progress to university, some with the aid of County Scholarships.

-By the early 1930s the buildings were presenting difficulties of overcrowding.
+By the early 1930s, the buildings were presenting difficulties of overcrowding.
 A site in Marshfield Road was considered for a new school building, but ultimately rejected.

-By 1935 pupil numbers had reached 288, Hardenhuish Park was purchased from the Clutterbuck family by Wiltshire County Council in order to implement the educational requirements of the growing town.
+In 1935, when pupil numbers had reached 288, Hardenhuish Park was purchased from the Clutterbuck family by Wiltshire County Council in order to implement the educational requirements of the growing town.